b-lukaszuk/python_luzne_zadanka/book1/ch06/README.md

 ## Description

 In this exercise you will write a program that simulates a game of Bingo [...].
 Begin by generating a list of all of the valid Bingo calls (B1 through O75). [...]
 Then your program should consume calls out of the list, crossing out numbers on the card, until the card contains a crossed out line (horizontal, vertical or diagonal).
 Simulate 1,000 games and report the minimum, maximum and average number of calls that must be made before the card wins.

+## My notes

+Not sure what the 'all of the valid Bingo calls (B1 through O75)' means.
+I think I should generate a sequence of numbers 1:75, shuffle them, and draw one at a time until a random bingo card is filled (that's what I will do).